-We routinely monitor for constituents in your drinking water according to Federal and State laws.
-The test results table shows the results of our monitoring for the period of January 1 to December 31, 2017.
+ADH and CAW routinely monitor for constituents in your drinking water according to Federal and State laws.
+The test results table, on the next page, shows the results of our monitoring for the period of January 1 to December 31, 2018.
 In the table you might find terms and abbreviations you are not familiar with.